 Try a different fitness trend like running with your drone.

 It’s not hard to guess that actively exploring new places can re-energize us.
-Try some eco-adventures or cultural awareness trips that push the boundaries.
+Look at where you could go in the future.
+Check out some eco-adventures or cultural awareness trips that push the boundaries.

 You could join enthusiasts and travel to destinations to see the best night skies.